CoolBean3/Voron-Trident-400mm/README.md

 # **Voron Trident 400mm**
-Voron Trident with a 400mm bed size and a 4040 extrusion frame
+Voron Trident with a 400mm bed size and a 4040 extrusion frame **Note:** the CAD is incomplete.
+The work I've put together is only the work specific to this build.
+All other files can be sourced directly from the official [Voron Trident site](https://github.com/VoronDesign/Voron-Trident/tree/main).

 ### **Features:**
 * 400mm^2 x 300mm